maryanneogakwu/6110_assignment_01/README.md

 ~~~

 ### 4. Genome Alignment
 The raw reads were aligned using [Minimap2 (v2.30)](https://github.com/lh3/minimap2).
-Two presets were used, the first to map the raw reads to the reference genome used the flags `---x map-ont` to adjust the algorithm for long noisy reads such as Oxford Nanopore reads.
+Two presets were used, the first to map the raw reads to the reference genome used the flags `-x map-ont` to adjust the algorithm for long noisy reads such as Oxford Nanopore reads.
 The second was for complete genome to genome alignment by mapping my assembled genome to my refernce genome.
-The flags used was `-as asm5` which is a preset optimized for assembly vs assembly aligment with <5% sequence difference.
+The flags used were `-as asm5` which is a preset optimized for assembly vs assembly aligment with <5% sequence difference.
 ~~~
 minimap2 -ax map-ont -t 4 GCF_000006945.2_ASM694v2_genomic.fna SRR32410565.1.fastq > reads_ref_aln.sam
 minimap2 -ax asm5  -t 4 GCF_000006945.2_ASM694v2_genomic.fna  assembly.fasta > Sal_aln.sam